halt-spesn/c_mmorpg_base/README.md

 macos/ios can be built using xcode(arm64 ios/x86_64 mac os)

-android port is available in the android/ directory - open project in android stuio and build apk(arm64 only supported architecture)
+android port is available in the android/ directory - open project in android stuio and build apk(arm64, x86_64 is only supported architectures)

 port can be assigned to server with a -p flag on launch